Finnish Soldiers' Cemetery Memorial site

 Used sources and references:

 Lismanis, J. 1915-1920.
-In memory of battles and fallen soldiers: memorial sites of the First World War and the Latvian Liberation Fight.
+In memory of battles and fallen soldiers: Memorial sites of the First World War and the Latvian Liberation Struggle.
 Riga: NIMS, 1999.
 20 p.

-Cemetery of the brothers of the fallen Finnish soldiers in Matisene, Jaunaluksne Parish.
-Cemetery and memorial sites for Latvian soldiers.
-Available at: https://karavirukapi.blogspot.com
+In Matisene, Jaunauluksne parish, the cemetery of the brothers of the Finnish soldiers who fell in the LAC.
+Cemeteries and memorial sites of Latvian soldiers.
+Available: https://karavirukapi.blogspot.com

 Related stories